Submitting Manuscripts to PMLA

 Only members of the association may submit articles to PMLA.
 For a collaboratively written essay to be eligible for submission, all coauthors must be members of the MLA.
 PMLA does not publish book reviews or new works of fiction, nor does it accept articles that were previously published in any language.
 An article is considered previously published if it appears in print or in an online outlet with the traits of publication, such as editorial selection of content, a formal presentation, and ongoing availability.
 Online contexts that typically lack these traits include personal Web pages, discussion groups, and repositories.
 Each article submitted is sent to two reviewers, usually one consultant reader and one member of the Advisory Committee.
 Articles recommended by these readers are then sent to the members of the Editorial Board, who meet periodically with the editor to make final decisions.
 Until a final decision is reached, the author's name is not made known to consultant readers, to members of the Advisory Committee and the Editorial Board, or to the editor.
 Because the submission of an article simultaneously to more than one refereed journal can result in duplication of the demanding task of reviewing the manuscript, it is PMLA's policy not to review articles that are under consideration by other journals.
 An article found to have been simultaneously submitted elsewhere will not be published in PMLA even if it has already been accepted for publication by the Editorial Board.

-Submissions, prepared according to the MLA Style Manual and Guide to Scholarly Publishing, should be sent electronically or, in duplicate, as hard copy to
+Submissions should follow MLA style as set out in the most recent edition of the MLA Handbook and should be sent electronically or, in duplicate, as hard copy to

 Modern Language Association